Corney Brook Campground

-Part of Cape Breton Highlands National Park, 15 km north of Cheticamp.
-A small campground on the ocean, featuring 22 tenting sites with fireplaces.
-Its a very popular spot and works on a first-come, first-served basis.
+Corney Brook Campground is located in Cape Breton Highlands National Park, 15 km north of Cheticamp.
+It is a small campground on the ocean, featuring 22 tenting sites with fireplaces.
+It’s a very popular campground and works on a first-come, first-served basis.
 Potable water is available.
 GPS Location: N46 43.580 W60 55.523

 Note: No large RVs or trailers; this small campground is most suitable for tents and small pop-up car campers.
 No generators, please.